P2-718na/carota/README.md

 ![Language](https://img.shields.io/badge/language-go-blue)
 ![License](https://img.shields.io/github/license/eciavatta/caronte)

-Caronte is a tool to analyze the network flow during capture the flag events of type attack/defence.
+Carota is a tool to analyze the network flow during capture the flag events of type attack/defence.
 It reassembles TCP packets captured in pcap files to rebuild TCP connections, and analyzes each connection to find user-defined patterns.
 The patterns can be defined as regex or using protocol specific rules.
 The connection flows are saved into a database and can be visualized with the web application.
 REST API are also provided.